-If you want your curtains to add privacy and exclude draughts, but don’t necessarily want them to add pattern or colour, then choose fabric in a similar colour to your walls.
+If you want your curtains to add privacy and exclude drafts, but don’t necessarily want them to add pattern or color, then choose fabric in a similar shade to your walls.

-Not only will it create a harmonious feel, but it means you can change the colours of your accessories and other soft furnishings as often as you like, without having to replace your curtains.
+Not only will it create a harmonious feel, but it means you can change the colors of your accessories as often as you like, without having to replace your curtains.
 The stripe on this design by Susie Watson Designs is subtle enough to create interest without becoming the focus of attention.

-Tie in wooden details by matching the wood of your curtain pole to other aspects in the room, such as your worktops or dining table and chairs.
+Tie in wood details by matching the wood of your curtain pole to other elements in the room, such as countertops or the dining table and chairs.

-These Emily curtains in Fuchsia feature a simple eyelet detail and are ready-made from Terrys Fabrics – plus, you can buy the cushion to match.
+These Emily curtains in Fuchsia feature a simple eyelet detail and are ready-made from Terrys Fabrics – plus, you can buy the pillow to match.